Derek Dooley (American football): Louisiana Tech

-On March 6, 2008, Dooley was named the Athletics Director of Louisiana Tech University replacing former AD Jim Oakes.
-During his tenure, Dooley implemented a complete overhaul of the infrastructure of the athletics department from staffing, to facilities, to external and internal operations of the athletic department from the ground up.

 Tennessee

 On January 15, 2010, Dooley was hired as the 22nd head coach at the University of Tennessee.
 He replaced Lane Kiffin, who resigned to become head coach at the University of Southern California after one season at Tennessee.
 Dooley had a challenging three seasons as the head coach at Tennessee.
 The only in-depth on the record discussion of his tenure was given nearly four years later during a live two-hour televised interview with Clay Travis of Fox Sports Outkick the Coverage in June 2016.

 Dooley inherited a program for which he would be the third head coach in three years.
 Perhaps due to these coaching changes, a number of scholarship players had left the University.
-The 2010 Tennessee Volunteer football team was expected by many to be one of the worst in school history.
-With few scholarship players and a very young team, Tennessee started the season 2–6.
+The 2010 Tennessee Volunteer football team was expected to be one of the worst in school history.
+Despite few scholarship players and a very young team, the season yielded some positive, memorable, and controversial moments.
+On October 2, against #12 LSU, Tennessee was up 14–10 towards the end of the game.
+LSU was driving with little time remaining.
+LSU let the time run out in regulation before having a chance to score leaving Tennessee to think they won the game.
+Tennessee ended up having too many men on the field for that play.
+LSU got one more play after it had looked like the game had ended and scored the game-winning touchdown.
+Tennessee started the season 2–6.
 However, they won their last four regular season games to finish the season 6–6 and become bowl eligible.
-Tennessee went on to lose the Music City Bowl to North Carolina on the last play of the game.
+Tennessee went on to lose the Music City Bowl to North Carolina in a controversial ending.

 In 2011, the team finished a disappointing 5–7, dropping the last game of the season to Kentucky, which ended a 26-game winning streak against the Wildcats.
 Combined with the 6–7 record of 2010, it was the first time since 1910–1911, that the Vols had finished with losing records in back to back seasons.